×

 Zebulon Regional Sports Complex

-Douglas County and Sterling Ranch CAB will partner with private industry to build a mega sports complex, called Zebulon, that includes spaces for basketball, baseball/softball, volleyball, football, soccer and hockey, while preserving a 104-acre wildlife corridor.
+Douglas County and Sterling Ranch intend to partner with private industry to build a mega sports complex, called Zebulon, that is proposed to include spaces for basketball, baseball/softball, volleyball, football, soccer and hockey, while preserving a 104-acre wildlife corridor.

 Community Engagement Process